getsentry/sentry-docs/docs/clients/python/integrations/logging.rst

 Logging
 =======

+.. default-domain:: py

 Sentry supports the ability to directly tie into the :mod:`logging` module.
 To use it simply add :class:`SentryHandler` to your logger.

 First you'll need to configure a handler::